wp-plugins/simple-voting/README.txt

 construction, like this:
 <br><strong>[voting] Arbitrary subject name [/voting]</strong>
 <br>
-<br>Such block of code could be placed in any article, and will rate the same <strong>'Arbitrary subject name'</strong>.
+<br>Such block of code could be placed in any article, and will rate the <strong>'Arbitrary subject name'</strong>.
 <br>To show the rating of the <strong>'Arbitrary subject name'</strong>, use following shortcode:
 <br><strong>[voted] Arbitrary subject name [/voted]</strong>
 <br>
 <br>
 3. <strong>Voting with redirection (for experienced webmasters)</strong>
 <br>
-<br>Immediately after voting, visitor (and information about his vote) could be sent to another web page.
+<br>Immediately after voting, visitor (and information about his vote) could be sent to another web page -
-Just include desired URL somewhere in the subject name.
+just include desired URL somewhere in the subject's name.
 <br>
 <br>Let's imagine, that after voting, you want to send visitor to the URL http://somesite.com/somepage.php
 <br>To do so, you must write something like this:
 <br>
-<br><strong>[voting] http://somesite.com/somepage.php Subject name [/voting]</strong>
+<br><strong>[voting] Subject name http://somesite.com/somepage.php [/voting]</strong>
 <br>
 <br>Or something like this:
 <br>
 <br><strong>[voting]
 <br>Another
+<br>http://somesite.com/somepage.php
 <br>subject
-<br>http://somesite.com/somepage.php
 <br>[/voting]</strong>
 <br>
 <br>Or just that: